jundalisay/spblist/content/en/research/sarkar/katha/appendix-3.md

 When He takes a samkalpa to assume human form*, how does it materialise?

-> *Superphysics Note: The recurring cycles of 3,500 years means the mechanism for Taraka Brahma descending is based on the position or alignment of the heavenly bodies which move in a natural cyclic way.
+{{< n n="The recurring cycles of 3,500 years means the mechanism for Taraka Brahma descending is based on the position or alignment of the heavenly bodies which move in a natural cyclic way. " >}}

 Since he has no previous life, how did he get a physical medium for expression?